ChifiSource/Olive.jl/README.md

 - sponsoring ChifiSource creators (in each repo's sponsors section)

 I thank you for all of your help with our project, or just for considering contributing!
-#### issues
+#### issues and pull-requests
 When submitting issues for Olive, it is important to make sure of a few things.
+We are not super strict, but making sure of these few things will be helpful for maintainers!
 1. You have replicated the issue on `Olive#Unstable`
 2. The issue does not currently exist.
 3. **Pull Request TO UNSTABLE**